ysthakur/CMSC417-Notes/content/NAT.md

 - Each row has WAN side address and corresponding LAN side address
 - Unlike [ARP](ARP.md), entries don't have TTL because NAT has no idea how long it takes for each client to communicate with the DHCP server
 	- ==TODO confirm this==
+	- This Stack Exchange answer actually says they expire: https://superuser.com/a/1571738

 NAT implementations must:
 - Replace outgoing datagrams